brechtpallemans/swiftcloud/documentation/THOUGHT_PROCESS.md

 > This would normally be a cron job in the backend service, or an external job.
 But because it's a one off migration, I opt to write a script so I can redo it once after deployment easily and no manual data parsing is needed.

 ### step 11: add api controllers and implement querying algorithms

+### step 12: deploy

+Spin up a lightsail instance at 5$/month.

+Run a docker container for the db and run the api in a docker container.

+Install nginx and use letsencrypt to host the api on swiftcloud.pallemans.com.

+### step 13: write the readme